Learning Ordinal Degradation Representations with Textual Priors for Diffusion-Based Blind Image Super-Resolution: Related Work

 \subsection{Numerical Representations using VLM}

-The CLIP text encoder has been shown to generate text embeddings that exhibit minimal sensitivity to numerical variations in the input prompt.
-This means that regardless of the numeric value provided, the resulting text embeddings remain nearly identical, preventing the model from representing quantitative concepts such as degradation levels.
+The CLIP text encoder exhibits limited sensitivity to numerical variations in prompts.
+As shown in Fig.~\ref{fig:clip_problem}, different numeric values produce nearly identical embeddings, limiting the representation of quantitative concepts such as degradation levels.
 Prior studies \cite{countclip, crowdclip, ordinalCLIP, numclip} have pointed out that CLIP’s pretraining data and prompts rarely describe images in terms of quantities, making it inherently weak at understanding numerical relationships.
 To address this limitation, CountCLIP \cite{countclip} and CrowdCLIP \cite{crowdclip} introduce numerically descriptive prompts and corresponding images to help CLIP learn object counting.
-OrdinalCLIP \cite{ordinalCLIP} and NumCLIP \cite{numclip} further develop this idea by learning rank-aware text prototypes that enable ordinal regression, allowing the model to represent ordered attributes such as image quality, or human age.
-Motivated by this limitation, we reformulate the textual representation space to explicitly encode ordinal relations among degradation levels, rather than relying on CLIP’s inherently discrete embedding behavior.
-By redefining the text embeddings in an ordinal manner, we encourage the image encoder to align with graded degradation levels and capture their continuous progression, rather than treating them as discrete or unrelated categories.
+OrdinalCLIP \cite{ordinalCLIP} and NumCLIP \cite{numclip} adopt learning rank-aware text prototypes that enable ordinal regression, allowing the model to represent ordered attributes such as image quality, or human age.
+Motivated by this limitation, we reformulate the textual representation space to explicitly encode ordinal relations among degradation levels, rather than relying on CLIP’s lack of an ordinal numerical geometry.
+By redefining the text embeddings in an ordinal manner, we encourage the image encoder to align with degradation levels and capture their continuous progression, rather than treating them as discrete or unrelated categories.